 – Anti-inflammatory – helps keep bloating and inflammation at bay both within and without.
 (This is especially great if you experience allergies or food sensitivities!)

-– Fat burner – boosts metabolism and help you burn fat and eat less.
+– Fat burner – boosts metabolism and helps you burn fat and eat less.

 – Digestion helper – your gut and insides will thank you if you make this a daily morning ritual!

-- Contains electrolytes like potassium, calcium, and magnesium which helps to hydrate the body, especially upon awaking.
+- It contains electrolytes like potassium, calcium, and magnesium which helps to hydrate the body, especially upon awakening.